Restart a Heart 2021

 On and around 16 October each year, an alliance of partners all over the world (including UK Ambulance Services, Medical Schools, and Fire and Rescue Services) come together to increase public awareness of cardiac arrests and increase the number of people trained in lifesaving CPR.
 They do this by organising and facilitating training events, and also providing opportunities for people to learn CPR digitally in the safety and comfort of their own home.
 You can view these digital resources at https://www.resus.org.uk/get-involved/restart-heart-day

 In 2019 more than 291,000 people learnt CPR as part of Restart a Heart.
-This year sees the seventh Restart a Heart and the third World Restart a Heart campaign.
+This year saw the seventh Restart a Heart and the fourth World Restart a Heart campaign.